-Ron Rudkin (saxophone, clarinet, and flute) is a jazz performer, band leader, arranger, orchestral and chamber musician and has been active on the North Carolina jazz and commercial music scene for over 30 years.
-As Professor of Music at the University of North Carolina School of the Arts he serves as Director of the Jazz Program and teaches Music Theory.
+Ron Rudkin (saxophone, clarinet, and flute) is a jazz performer, band leader, arranger, orchestral and chamber musician and has been active on the North Carolina jazz and commercial music scene for over 40 years.
+As Professor of Music at the University of North Carolina School of the Arts he served as Director of the Jazz Program and taught Music Theory for over four decades until his retirement in 2023.
 He also holds the post of Associate Principal and Second Clarinet in the Winston-Salem Symphony.
 As a member of various North Carolina jazz groups and as part of the UNCSA concert schedule Ron has performed with trumpeters Marvin Stamm and Jon Faddis, trombonist Carl Fontana, guitarist Bruce Forman, pianists Phil Markowitz, Keith Waters, Jonathan Lefcoski and Stefan Karlsson, and drummers Steve Houghton and Louis Bellson.
 A veteran big band musician, he has appeared with the orchestras of Glenn Miller, Les and Larry Elgart, Guy Lombardo, Peter Duchin, Russ Morgan, and the North Carolina Jazz Repertory Orchestra, Camel City Jazz Orchestra, and Piedmont Triad Jazz Orchestra.

 Ron is featured on flute and clarinet on the 2012 recording Carolina Tracks, JSF Records, spearheaded by pianist Keith Waters to fund the NC Jazz Scholarship, and including “North Carolina’s top jazz musicians”.
 Ron was awarded the Jazz Composers Fellowship grant from the North Carolina Arts Council, which resulted in his CD, Bright Skies.
 The recording features Ron on Saxophone and Clarinet, and includes original compositions as well as jazz standards.